scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

    Execution times for QR validation example. :label:`qrpic`

-Figure :ref:`qrpic` shows times acquired on 32-core (no HT) machine with 64GB RAM.
+Figure :ref:`qrpic` shows performance results acquired on a 32-core (no hyper-threading) machine with 64GB memory.
-The Dask version runs slower than Numpy version with in default setting because 10 outermost tasks end up calling 10 OpenMP-based parallel regions that creates 10 times more threads than available hardware resources.
+The Dask version runs slower than the Numpy version with the default setting because 10 outermost tasks end up calling 10 OpenMP-based parallel regions that create 10 times more threads than available hardware resources.

 The second command runs this benchmark with innermost OpenMP parallelism disabled.
-It results in the worst performance for Numpy version since everything is now serialized.
+It results in the worst performance for the Numpy version since everything is now serialized.
 Moreover, the Dask version is not able to close the gap completely since it has only 10 tasks, which can run in parallel, while Numpy with parallel MKL is able to utilize the whole machine with 32 threads.

-The reason why only 10 tasks were selected for this demonstration is as follows.
-If top-level parallelism can load all the available cores on the machine, there is not much sense using nested parallelism and Intel |R| TBB version shows no speedup over serial MKL version.
-In such cases, Intel |R| TBB could help by load-balancing at the end of the work, but this example is already quite balanced, so there is no visible difference.
-This example also models behavior of real-life applicationd which usually do not have enoght parallelism on the outermost level.
-For instance, outermost parallelism can be of functional or pipeline type which restricts the maximum number of tasks running in parallel.

-The last command demonstrates how Intel TBB can be enabled as the orchestrator of multi-threaded modules.
+The last command demonstrates how Intel |R| TBB can be enabled as the orchestrator of multi-threaded modules.
-TBB module runs the benchmark in the context of :code:`with TBB.Monkey():` which replaces standard Python *ThreadPool* class used by Dask and also switches MKL into TBB mode.
+The TBB module runs the benchmark in the context of :code:`with TBB.Monkey():` which replaces the standard Python *ThreadPool* class used by Dask and also switches MKL into TBB mode.
-Numpy with TBB executes with more than twice the time compared to the default Numpy run.
+In this mode, NumPy executes in more than twice the time compared to the default Numpy run.
 This happens because TBB-based threading in MKL is new and not as optimized as the OpenMP-based MKL threading implementation.
-However despite that fact, Dask in TBB mode shows the best performance for this benchmark, more than 50% improvement compared to default Numpy.
+However despite that fact, Dask in TBB mode shows the best performance for this benchmark, roughly 50% improvement compared to default Numpy.
 This happens because the Dask version exposes more parallelism to the system without over-subscription overhead, hiding latencies of serial regions and fork-join synchronization in MKL functions.

 .. [#] For more complete information about compiler optimizations, see our Optimization Notice :cite:`optnot`